 web service for content delivery

 .
-It makes it easier for you to distribute content to end users quickly, with low latency and high data transfer speeds.
+It makes it easier to distribute content to end users quickly, with low latency and high data transfer speeds.
 Amazon CloudFront delivers your content through a worldwide network of edge locations.
 End users are routed to the nearest edge location, so content is delivered with the best possible performance.
-Amazon CloudFront works seamlessly with the Amazon Simple Storage Service (Amazon S3), which durably stores the original, definitive versions of your files.
+Amazon CloudFront works seamlessly with Amazon Simple Storage Service (Amazon S3), which durably stores the original, definitive versions of your files.

-Download Latest Release of
+Download the Latest Release of